 - Quick response times (good use of time management)

-- Manage multiple chats simultaneously (great use of staffing/resources)
+- Managing multiple chats simultaneously (great use of staffing/resources)

-- AI is able to answer a pre-set list of common inquiries (no staff needed!)
+- Artificial intelligence is able to answer a pre-set list of common inquiries (no staff needed!)

-- ROI (the average live chat has a return of 300%!
-Making it significantly cheaper to install than email or phone)
+- ROI (the average live chat service has a return of 300%, making it a significantly better investment than email or phone)